deepaannjohn/deepaannjohn.github.io/gatsby/content/blog/GraphQL/graphql.md

 ---
-title: Getting started with GraphQ
+title: Getting started with GraphQL
 date: "2020-01-20T22:12:03.284Z"
 description: "Some basic inforamtion to get started with GraphQL"
 ---